gcauzzi/SPD2025/README.md

 assorted notebooks &amp; other material for the Splinter @SPD2025

-Here as temporary, until we decide on a permanent place for these things.
+Here temporarily, until we decide on a permanent place for these things.